Debit and Credit Cards: What’s the Difference and What’s Best for You?

 You should choose between a debit card and credit card based on your financial needs.

 Credit cards are ideal if you want to make large purchases, spend money online, and build up a credit history.
-Credit cards are especially useful if you plan to travel to foreign countries, as the two largest brands, Mastercard and Visa, are widely accepted by sellers.
+Credit cards are especially useful if you plan to travel to foreign countries, as the largest brands are widely accepted by sellers.

 Credit cards come with responsibility: you should attempt to use your credit card only to the extent that you can pay your bill, as you’ll need to pay interest on any unpaid balance.